Advertisement

 Cascais Restaurants

-Cascais is also known for its spectacular cuisine, which tends to include fresh seafood, secret recipes, and organic ingredients.
+Cascais is also known for its spectacular Portuguese cuisine, which tends to include fresh seafood, secret recipes, and organic ingredients.
 So make sure to sample and enjoy a few local dishes.

 Here are some of the best restaurants in Cascais: